jasonsbarr/how-to-think-like-a-programmer/manuscript/01-introduction.md

 ## About The Book

-The book is divided into 4 sections:
+The book is divided into 3 sections:

 1. Basic JavaScript Programming
-2. Intermediate JavaScript Programming
+2. Intermediate Programming
-3. Algorithms and Program Design
-4. Final Project
+3. Final Project

 The sections are divided into 6 or 7 chapters each.